Skip to content

 continue_on_error: false

-In hook commands, {{.Image}} is replaced with the fully-qualified image reference including tag.
+In hook commands, the literal placeholder {image} is replaced with the fully-qualified image reference including tag.
+It is the only substitution available; the command is run via sh -c.